yannickjmt/MapMonde/readme.md

 ## Dynamic world map built with data queried from the World Bank API.

-This web page pulls data from the World Bank API and displays it on a scalable SVG world map.
+This page pulls data from the World Bank API and displays it on a dynamic world map.

 Features:
-- Multi indicator queries in parralel
+- Multi indicator queries in parralel.
-- Quick and easy navigation between years and indicators
+- Intuitive and fast data visualisation controls.
 - A curated list of 35 of the most relevant indicators.
-- A choice of different cartography-adapted palettes of colors
+- A choice of different cartography-appropriate palettes of colors.

 [DEMO](https://mapmonde.netlify.com/)